konveyor/move2kube/docs/tutorials/cloud-foundry.md

      myproject git:(main) $ ls
      NOTES.txt           buildimages.sh      containers          deploy.sh           m2kqacache.yaml     pushimages.sh
-     Readme.md           cicd                copysources.sh      docker-compose.yaml myproject
+     Readme.md           cicd                docker-compose.yaml myproject
      ```

-2. We will now run the *copysources.sh* script and provide it the path to the folder containing the source artifacts.

-    ```console
-    myproject git:(main) $ ./copysources.sh ../cloud-foundry
-    ```

-3. Next we run the *buildimages.sh* script.
+2. Next we run the *buildimages.sh* script.
 This step may take some time to complete.

     ```console
     myproject git:(main) $ ./buildimages.sh
     ```

-4. Now using the *pushimages.sh* script we can push our applications images to the registry that we specified during the *translate* phase.
+3. Now using the *pushimages.sh* script we can push our applications images to the registry that we specified during the *translate* phase.
 For this step, you are required to log in to the Docker registry.
 To log in to IBM Cloud `us.icr.io` registry refer [here](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_access#registry_access_apikey_auth_docker).

     ```console
     myproject git:(main) $ ./pushimages.sh